 The State of Gun Violence in Charlottesville & Albemarle

-Samantha Toet & Michele Claibourn, The Equity Center
+Samantha Toet & Michele Claibourn, The Center for Community Partnerships

 Introduction